tnebooks/10th-science/questions/science/environmental-management/global.md

 choices:

 answers:
-  - raise in level of oceans
+  - "raise in level of oceans"
-  - melting of glaciers
+  - "melting of glaciers"
-  - sinking of islands
+  - "sinking of islands"
 ---